-In those fat years of the 1980s, when the Yen was absolutely booming, bargains could be had just about anywhere, apart from at home.
+In those fat years of the 1980s, when the Yen was absolutely booming, Japanese could find bargains just about anywhere, apart from at home.
 The prices in Japan were nutty back then, and the area where MAGAZINE HOUSE had its offices, the Ginza district, was hands-down one of the most expensive areas in the country.

 I remember getting a cup of coffee, and a very expensive spit-take ensued when I got the $10 bill.
 If that sounds steep NOW, it was excruciating for a backpacker 25 years ago.